axsaucedo/efscrpy/README.md

     pip install -r requirements.txt
 ```

+## Chrome Webdriver

+If you get an error with PhantomJS, with a message like "Screenshot: available via screen" make sure you install it.
+Alternatively you can just run it using the Chrome webdriver as outlined below.

 In order to run you need to have Node and PhantomJS, or you need to download the chromedriver and specify the path with the --chrome flag:

 ``` bash